 Highlights of Nordnes Sjøbad

-- Heated outdoor pool maintained at 29°C
+- Heated outdoor pool at 29°C (Images)

-- Direct access to the fjord for saltwater swimming
+- Direct fjord swimming (Images)

-- Saunas and diving boards for relaxation and fun
+- Saunas and diving boards (Images)

 - Seasonal events and community gatherings